RanchoCooper/py-quantix/README.md

 4. Configure the application:
    ```
    cp config/config.yaml.example config/config.yaml
-   # Edit config.yaml with your database and Redis settings
+   # Edit config.yaml with your database, Redis, and Binance API settings
    ```

 ### Running the Application